Advanced Foot & Ankle Arthritis Treatment in Waxahachie, TX

 What Is Osteoarthritis?

 Osteoarthritis goes by a few different names, including degenerative joint disease and degenerative arthritis.
-Whatever you choose to call it, you are not alone if you suffer from osteoarthritis in your feet, ankles or other areas.
+Whatever you choose to call it, you are not alone if you suffer from osteoarthritis in your feet or ankles.
 Approximately 27-40 million Americans live with osteoarthritis every day.

-Foot and ankle arthritis is the inflammation and swelling of the joint lining and the chronic condition causes the cartilage in your joints to break down, causing pain, swelling and inhibiting a joint’s ability to move freely.
+Foot and ankle arthritis is the inflammation and swelling of the joint lining.
+Over time, this causes the cartilage in your joints to break down, causing pain and swelling.
+This can also lead to stiffness in the joint.
 Arthritis is frequently seen in middle age and older patients.
 The most common part of the foot to be afflicted by this condition is the big toe joint.
 Arthritis can cause pain and loss of mobility, but if diagnosed early, symptoms can be reduced and controlled to allow for normal walking and activity.

 What Is Rheumatoid Arthritis?

-Rheumatoid arthritis is an autoimmune disease that causes your body to mistakenly attack your joints in the same way it would fight off an infection.
-This causes inflammation in your joints that inhibits your mobility.
-If not treated, the inflammation can eventually cause the cartilage in your joints to break down, causing significant pain and further inhibiting your mobility.
+Rheumatoid arthritis is an autoimmune disease that causes your body to attack your joints like it would fight off an infection.
+This causes inflammation and can inhibit your mobility.
+If not treated, the inflammation causes the cartilage in your joints to break down, leading to significant pain and stiffness.
 This type of arthritis is notorious for being crippling.
-Generally, rheumatoid arthritis progresses more slowly over time than osteoarthritis, and during this time symptoms will often go through periods of remission, where pain symptoms disappear.
+Generally, rheumatoid arthritis progresses more slowly over time than osteoarthritis.
+During this time, symptoms often go through periods of remission, where pain symptoms disappear.
 But when they return, the pain, inflammation, and loss of mobility can be severe.
-The most common symptoms of RA are pain, swelling, warmth and stiffness in the feet and unlike osteoarthritis, RA typically affects both feet, affecting the same joints on each foot.
+The most common symptoms of RA are pain, swelling, warmth and stiffness in the feet.
+Unlike osteoarthritis, RA typically affects both feet, affecting the same joints on each foot.